 - in the licensing authority’s possession in connection with a provision of the Act.

-13.9 The annual return is included in the Single Data List that has been issued by the Department for Housing Communities and Local Government.
+13.9.
+The annual return is included in the Single Data List that has been issued by the UK Government.
 The List is a catalogue of all the data sets that local government must submit in any given year to central government and such organisations as the Commission.

 Summary of information requirements

 |Licensing function||Event requiring information to be sent to Commission|